hypermedia-app/Alcaeus/docs/latest/representations/resource-properties.md

 All of the will throw if the actual value is not of the expected type.

-{% hint style="danger" %}
+> [!WARNING]
-That includes an array, even if it contain all values of that type.
+> That includes an array, even if it contain all values of that type.
-{% endhint %}